Cos'è la sindrome da serotonina e cosa la causa?

 "Some cases can arise after a single dose of a selective serotonin reuptake inhibitor (SSRI).
 It can also arise when the dose of a drug that acts on serotonin levels has increased or a new drug is added," she says.
 "Some dietary supplements and recreational drugs have also been associated with the development of serotonin syndrome."

 Illicit drugs such as cocaine, LSD, amfetamines and ecstasy can affect serotonin levels.
 Triptan medications used to treat migraines, and herbal supplements such as St John’s wort, can also have an effect.
-On rare occasions, some over-the-counter raffreddore medicines can also interact with antidepressants, which may risk increasing serotonin levels.
+On rare occasions, some over-the-counter raffreddore medicinali can also interact with antidepressants, which may risk increasing serotonin levels.

 Continua a leggere sotto